marcosdiez/zparser2/README.md

   * The file in which the function is located will be the module in which the function will be available.
   * If a module contains a docstring, it will show as the module's documentation in the CLI
   * If a function is in the main python script (`__main__`), it will be directly accessible, without needing to provide the module name.
+  * You can access it using the cli or a web browser

-The downside is that you can only have up two layers in your cli (app.py MODULE_NAME FUNCTION_NAME).
-That being said, more than that would be too complex.
+The downside is that you can only have up to two layers in your cli (either `app.py FUNCITON_NAME` or `app.py MODULE_NAME FUNCTION_NAME`).
+If you need somethig more complex than that, please use something like https://pypi.org/project/click/ .

 Instalation
 -----------